informalsystems/tendermint-rs/docs/architecture/adr-009-transport-agnostic-peer-abstraction.md

 ### Transport

-Wraping the design is the `Transport`.
+Wrapping the design is the `Transport`.
 Modelled with the properties of a physical network endpoint in mind, which can be bound and stopped.
 It should strongly correspond to the acquisition and lifecycle management of network resources on the system.